mjlacey/lithiuminventory/content/experimental-electrochemistry/eis/exercise-in-analysing-eis.md

 +++
 archetype = "contentpage"
-title = "12.
-An Exercise in Analysing EIS data" weight = 12
-draft = false
+title = "An Exercise in Analysing EIS data" weight = 12 draft = false tags = ["EIS", "ECM", "Analysis", "Test yourself"]
 +++

 If you've studied all of the previous pages in this series, why not put your new-found skills to the test with a little exercise?